-• The Sub-Fund's net derivative exposure may be up to 50% of the Sub-Fund's net asset value.
+The Sub-Fund's net derivative exposure may be up to 50% of the Sub-Fund's net asset value.

-UBS (Lux) Bond Fund - Full Cycle Asian Bond (USD)
+UBS (Lux) Bond Fund - Asia Flexible (USD)

-(e) UBS (Lux) Bond Fund - Full Cycle Asian Bond (USD) ("FCAB") is a Sub-Fund which invests in debt instruments and claims issued by international and supranational organizations, public and parastatal institutions and companies whose registered offices are in Asia (ex Japan) or who are principally active in Asia.
-Such debt instruments include USD denominated sovereign, quasi-sovereign, corporates, and local currency bonds.
+- (a) The Sub-Fund invests at least two thirds of its net assets and up to 100% of its net assets in debt instruments and claims issued by international and supranational organizations, public and semi-public bodies and companies whose registered offices are in Asia or which are predominantly active in the region.
+Such debt instruments include USD denominated sovereign, quasi-sovereign, corporates, and local currency bonds. - (b) In terms of strategy of the Sub-Fund, the investment team determines suitable fixed income investments subject to the prevalent market cycle.